Kyvois/aDVANCEd/README.md

 ## What?

-Per [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750) this module will attem
+Per [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750) this module will attempt to extract a bearer